goodloop/autoware_auto_mirror/docs/howto/lgsvl.md

 ## Using the simulator

-To use the simulator, you need to launch it, configure a vehicle, choose or create a simulation, launch the ROS2 bridge, bridge the simulator with Autoware.Auto, then start the simulator.
+Using the simulator involves the following steps:

+-# Launch it
+-# Configure a vehicle
+-# Choose or create a simulation
+-# Launch the ROS2 bridge
+-# Bridge the simulator with Autoware.Auto
+-# Start the simulations

 This section outlines these steps.

 ### Launching the simulator